martinsirbe/git-repository-cloner/readme.md

                                                               \___/_/\____/_/ /_/\___/_/

 ```
-A script used for repository cloning from GitHub and GitLab code hosting sites.
+A script used for repository cloning from GitHub, GitLab and BitBucket code hosting sites.

 ### How to run the script?
 **GitHub)** `./repository_cloner.py github <group>`